 After NSF funding ended, CenSSIS demonstrated the power of the mantra “diverse problems–similar solutions.”
 Specifically, three new Centers emerged from the CenSSIS platform.
 These were funded by the Department of Homeland Security (ALERT), the National Institute of Environmental Health Sciences (PROTECT), and the National Institute of Standards and Technology (VOTERS).
 Each Center had a specific subsurface application.
 For example, ALERT focuses on finding explosives-related threats inside luggage at airports.
 PROTECT explores the correlation between the high premature birth rate in Puerto Rico and the flow of underground contaminants.
 VOTERS images subsurface urban roads and bridges to determine civil infrastructure health.
 Of these three Centers, two are still in operation (ALERT and PROTECT), while VOTERS has morphed into a spinoff company.

 Aside from these three byproducts of CenSSIS, the Center’s research has resulted in a significant advance in breast cancer diagnosis by developing algorithms that enabled the cost-effective use of tomosynthesis imaging systems used in 3-D mammography, as well as in the creation of cost-effective, autonomous underwater vehicles to explore regions of the ocean such as beneath the ice caps.
-In terms of education, a major accomplishment of CenSSIS was the production of the textbook “Introduction to Subsurface Imaging.”
-That textbook lays out the key elements of the new discipline which was the heart of the ERC
+In terms of education, a major accomplishment of CenSSIS was the engagement of diverse students from grades 6-12, community colleges, and undergraduates.
+One unique vehicle for this was the “High Tech Tools and Toys” modules which gave these students hands-on experiences that allowed them to engage in guided inquiry.
+These modules sparked the students’ interest in the CenSSIS disciplines and helped motivate them to further pursue ERC-related research.
+Another important ERC education effort was centered on the production of the textbook “Introduction to Subsurface Imaging.”
+That undergraduate/graduate level textbook lays out the key elements of the new discipline that was at the heart of the ERC.

 In summary, my experiences in defining and directing CenSSIS (and now ALERT) have given me immense satisfaction.
 The ERC program was a key enabler for inspiring me to reach beyond the norm at my university and in my own professional life.